Kehrlann/spring-security-architecture-workshop/3-authentication/README.md

         if (!"beep-boop".equals(secret)) {
             // These two lines are required to have emojis in your responses.
-            // See VerbodenFilter for more information.
+            // See ForbiddenFilter for more information.
             response.setCharacterEncoding(StandardCharset.UTF_8.name());
             response.setContentType("text/plain;charset=utf-8");